 How To Pursue a Career In Business Analytics?

 There are many lucrative careers in business analytics, such as data scientist, business analyst, financial analyst, and many others.
-You can pursue any one of them, depending on your career aspirations and interests.
+You can pursue any one of them, depending on your career aspirations, interests and grab high paying applied business analytics jobs.

 However, to enter the field of business analytics, you’ll need to get certified and learn the numerous skills and technologies employed in this sector.